 South Shore New England, USA Travel Guide

-For a brief visit, focus on Plymouth's historical core to capture the essence of the South Shore.
+For a brief visit, focus on Plymouth's historical core to capture the essence from the South Shore.

 A weekend getaway allows for exploration of both historical sites and charming coastal towns.